More about the Sites of Roman Bonn

 Caesar Statue in Beuel-Schwarzrheindorf

 Gaius Iulius Caesar extended the Roman Empire to the Rhineland and across the Rhine.
-He built several bridges across the Rhine in order to advance even further eastwards.It is uncertain whether he also built a bridge in Bonn (which, if he did, would have been a wooden bridge).
+He built several bridges across the Rhine in order to advance even further eastwards.
+It is uncertain whether he also built a bridge in Bonn (which, if he did, would have been a wooden bridge).
 In 1898, a statue of a seated Caesar was installed on the arch giving access to the bridge between Bonn and Beuel.
 It got lost when this bridge was destroyed at the end of the second world war, in 1945.
-The statue was subsequently rediscovered and reinstalled during Bonn’s 2000 year anniversary in 1989, this time on the right bank of the river at this location.
+The statue was subsequently rediscovered and reinstalled during Bonn’s 2000th anniversary in 1989, this time on the right bank of the river at this location.
 It is a testimony to European reception of antiquity in the 19th and 20th centuries.

 Caesar looks eastwards towards the land to be conquered.
 In his hand he holds the plans for the bridge.
 On the back of his chair is an inscription: C. IVL.
 CAESAR FLVMINI PONTEM PRIMUS IMPOSVIT A. A. CHR.
-N. LV – "Gaius Iulius Caesar was the first to build a bridge over the river in 55 BC".
+N. LV – "Gaius Iulius Caesar was the first to build a bridge over the river in 55 B.C.".

 Mosaic of Medusa at the “Rheinische Landesmuseum”

 In 1904, two canal diggers found a stunning mosaic in the area of the legionary camp.
 It had probably decorated one of the officer’s residences.
-Featuring the head of the Gorgon Medusa in the centre, surrounded by intricate black and white ornaments, it had a size of 3,4 x 2,8m and originated from the 2nd or 3rd century AD.
+Featuring the head of the Gorgon Medusa in the centre, surrounded by intricate black and white ornaments, it had a size of 3,4 x 2,8m and originated from the 2nd or 3rd century A.D.
 It was displayed in the "Provinzialmuseum" (today’s "Rheinisches Landesmuseum") until 1944, when an aerial bomb hit the museum.
 The mosaic, which previously had lasted underground for 1600 years without any damage, was splintered into fragments.
 The museum staff first stored the remaining pieces away, but since 2023, the museum’s conservators have been trying to reconstruct the mosaic.
 Fortunately, before the bombing, a photograph of the mosaic had been taken which conservators are now using to reassemble the thousands of fragments.
-The reconstruction process is on public display at the Landesmuseum and can be viewed by visitors.
+The reconstruction process is currently (May 2024) on public display at the Landesmuseum and can be viewed by visitors.

 In the Roman world, Medusa’s face was not only used on mosaics, but also on amulets and other objects to ward off danger.
 This must have been the idea of the Roman officer who had this mosaic installed in the floor of his house.